Hi!

 I don’t connect to Spirit for performance.

-I connect like a woman who has learned to listen.
+I connect like a woman who has had to learn to listen, feel, and process what cannot be explained.

 Because what I know now is this: